andrewdemski-zz/contacts-project/README.md

 # Andrew Demski Personal Project

-This is a create contacts app using Node.js, Express, Mssql, and EJS.
+This is a create contacts app using Node.js, Express, MS SQL, and EJS.

 ### Usage